qidi-community/Plus4-Wiki/content/add-additional-cameras/better piezo and induction probe accuracy (kuo)/README.md

-# 7. Make z-offset-user and stored z_offset permanently ZERO
+# 7. Make z-offset-user and Stored z_offset Permanently ZERO
 I make these permanently zero to avoid the bug that unpredictably changes z-offset.
 In the next step, we will store z-offset-internal explicity for the printer.
 That lets us permanently and specify what the printer is using for distance between bed and nozzle during first layer.